asterzik/mika/README.md

 ### Instructions to Replicate

-**1. Run the Automation Script**
-We provide a single script that installs all system dependencies, sets up the environment, and automatically launches the application with the demonstration data.
+* We provide a single script that installs all system dependencies, sets up the environment, and automatically launches the application with the demonstration data.
 It requires no parameters.

 ```bash
 bash install_and_run.sh
 ```

-**2. Perform Interaction**
-Since this application is interactive, specific mouse inputs are required to process the data.
-- Please watch the short video guide to see the required steps [replicability.mp4](.assets/replicability.mp4)
+* Since this application is interactive, specific mouse inputs are required to process the data.
+Please watch the short video guide to see the required steps [replicability.mp4](.assets/replicability.mp4)